zikula/ExtensionLibrary/Zikula/Module/ExtensionLibraryModule/docs/instructions.md

 Troubleshooting
 ---------------
-If you have problems with your extension not publishing you should check the [error log](/library/log) for hints on what the problem might be.
+If you have problems with your extension not publishing you should check the [error log][log] for hints on what the problem might be.

 If you still encounter trouble getting this process to work with your extension, please submit a support request on the